-5.4.3 INDEFINITE SHOWING: HIT AWARDS
+5.4.3 INDEFINITE SHOWING; HIT AWARDS

 A dog may continue to be shown in Rally Excellent C indefinitely.
-Dogs may not compete in Rally Excellent C and any other regular class in one Trial.
 An Excellent C entry may be used as an additional entry for dogs entered in a Masters A or B class.
 Scores in the Rally Excellent C class are not eligible for the REM or REMX titles.
-Scores in the Rally Excellent C class are not eligible for the REM or REMX titles.
 Dogs in the Excellent C class are not eligible for HIT awards.
 Dogs may not be entered in two C classes in the same trial.
 Additional C entries are not allowed at the ASCA National Rally Trial or at National Pre-trials.
-Effective June 1, 2024.